akinloluwami/manytools/src/components/shared/README.md

 # Shared Components Documentation

-This directory contains reusable components that provide a unified design language across all tools in ManyTools.
+This directory contains reusable components that provide a unified design language across all tools in Toolbaze.

 ## Components Overview